adzm/ssrpc/README.md

 Download
 -----

-[v1.0.0](https://github.com/adzm/ssrpc/releases/tag/v1.0.0) for all versions of Windows.
+[Latest release](https://github.com/adzm/ssrpc/releases/latest) for all versions of Windows.
 No dependencies; no installation needed.
 Place in %PATH% if desired.

 Details
 -------